learn-co-students/pfwtfp-hash-drills-london-web-062419-repeat/README.md

 In `lib/hash_drills.rb`, we've got a method, `shopping_list`, that returns a `Hash` of our main shopping list.
-Your first task is to write three methods that return `Hash`es with only the appropriate values:
+Your first task is to write three methods that return `Hash`es with only the appropriate keys from our `shopping_list` `Hash`:

-`vegetarian_ingredients`: Vegetarian dishes cannot include meat, fish.
-While some vegetarians are okay with eggs, best to leave them off as well to be safe.
+`vegetarian_ingredients`: Vegetarian dishes cannot include meat or fish.
+While some vegetarians are okay with eggs, leave them off as well.

 `ketogenic_ingredients`: Ketogenic dishes have very few carbs and sugars, and cannot include grains, fruits, or sweets.
 Cheese is great for keto, but not milk or yogurt.
 Also, leave out the beans.
-Return an ingredients list without these items.

 `mediterranean_ingredients`: For mediterranean dishes, we can _only_ include chicken, fish, nuts, yogurt, cheese, fruits, vegetables, and grains.